johnwangbig/BIG-Mule-Dev/account-sync-batch/README.md

 # This is exercise part 2 - BATCH

 - running result log file: under logs/ there are 2  log files customized in log4j2.xml.
-One file for each batch job instance execution reporting and one for reporting each record processing.
+⋅⋅* One file for each batch job instance execution reporting and ⋅⋅* One for reporting each record processing.

 - configuration files: salsforce and MySQL connection properties uas encrpted.
 Also, the file name is enviroment specic with PROPERTY_FILE.${env}.yaml. env is default to "local"

 - Batch job applied aggreagtor steps for DB insert/update. aggregator size defined in properties